-This helps you find a Surrogate you are compatible with while enabling us to provide you with the best possible experience and maintain our position as leaders in the field and being considered the best surrogacy agency in the country.
+This helps you find a Surrogate you are compatible with.
+Additionally, it enables us to provide you with the best possible experience.
+This is how we ensure to maintain our position as leaders in the field and being considered the best surrogacy agency in the country.

-After a would-be gestational surrogate sends in her application, she is contacted for a phone interview.
+After a would-be Gestational Surrogate sends in her application, we contact her for a phone interview.
 She has to answer several questions on topics ranging from embryo transfer preferences to her religion.
 This will give us the chance to review the submitted application and find out her reason(s) for applying.
-The surrogacy applicant will also have the opportunity to ask any questions that she might have.
+The surrogacy applicant will also have the opportunity to ask any questions that she might have and find the initial details of becoming a surrogate.
 She will be provided with an overview of the forthcoming steps in the process.
-We tell her what to expect after she is paired with the intended parents.
+We will tell her what to expect after she is paired with the intended parents.

 Provided the phone call goes well, we will then ask the applicant and her partner to sign an agreement.
 Also, to sign a waiver, proclaiming that while we are helping make the surrogate’s journey easier.
 We are by no means her legal counsel.
 Each surrogate candidate is going to have her own legal counsel who will represent her during the process.

 After this comes a check-up of the criminal records of the applicant and the adults she lives with.
-We also obtain the prospective surrogate’s prenatal and delivery records, and a from her obstetrician or gynecologist, acknowledging that she’s a good fit for surrogacy.
+We also find out about the prospective surrogate’s prenatal and delivery records from her obstetrician or gynecologist, acknowledging that she’s suitable for surrogacy.
 The doctor’s report not only tells us whether there’s anything unusual in the candidate’s history like postpartum depression or gestational diabetes, but it also lets us know whether she had complied with the doctor’s recommendations and appointments in the past.

 Face-to-face meetings with candidates also let us vet her preferences more rigorously.
 We discuss subjects like whether she entirely defers to the intended parents (IPs) concerning termination and her plans, and the type of relationship she intends to have with the intended parents during and after the surrogate journey.

-In addition to this, the in-house visit gives us another chance to ask some questions and talk about the steps down the line, which include the meeting and transfer to a CM (case manager), psychological and medical screening, contracts, and transfer of the embryos.
+In addition to this, the in-house visit gives us another chance to ask some questions and talk about the steps down the line, which include the meeting and transfer to a CM (case manager), psychological and medical screening of the would-be surrogate, contracts, and transfer of the embryos.
 We also take some pictures of the exterior of the house and the common living rooms.

-Following the in-house visit, we prepare a package for the intended parents to go through.
+Following the in-house visit, we prepare a package for the Intended Parents, who wish to find a surrogate match, to go through.
 Each package includes the in-house and reference reports, and the candidate’s profile.
-The intended parents can now decide whether or not to pick the candidate.
+The Intended Parents can now decide whether or not to pick the candidate.
 If they decide the candidate is suitable, the intended parents write her a personal letter.
 The candidate has the opportunity to go through this letter and choose whether to go forward with the intended parents.

-At this juncture, Our team is set to go forward with an introductory meeting.
-This meeting will be held between the gestational surrogate, her partner, the intended parents, and the case manager.
+At this juncture, Our team is ready to go forward with an introductory meeting.
+This meeting takes place between the gestational surrogate, her partner, the intended parents, and the case manager.